 Bishop McLaughlin inherited many fine priests from the Dioceses of St. Augustine and Miami and relied on their cooperation and assistance in the years to come.
 He also fostered native vocations and was a strong supporter of the Florida seminaries.
 Bishop McLaughlin had the unenviable responsibility of meeting the pastoral demands of a flock strewn over two hundred miles from end to end.
 Bishop McLaughlin, who was a pilot, often flew from event to event to try to keep pace with this superhuman task, a characteristic that earned him the affectionate nickname “Hurricane Charlie.”

 It was not long however before there was another sign of the Church’s growth in this part of the state.
-In the summer of 1984, one of two new Florida dioceses was created out of the lower portion of the Diocese of St. Petersburg.
-After the establishment of the Diocese of Venice on October 25, the Diocese of St. Petersburg comprised Citrus, Hernando, Hillsborough, Pasco and Pinellas Counties.
-These five counties still had a flourishing Catholic population.
+In the summer of 1984, one of two new Florida dioceses were created.
+The Diocese of Venice was created principally out of the lower portion of the Diocese of St. Petersburg.
+Since then the Diocese of St. Petersburg comprises Citrus, Hernando, Hillsborough, Pasco and Pinellas Counties with a still flourishing and growing Catholic population.

 Bishop John Clement Favalora, a native of New Orleans and former Bishop of Alexandria, Louisiana, was installed as the Third Bishop of St. Petersburg on May 16, 1989.
-As bishop he directed his time toward administrative reorganization to manage effectively diocesan demands brought on by the rapid growth of the 1980s.
+As bishop he directed his time toward administrative reorganization to manage more effectively the many diocesan demands brought on by the rapid growth of the 1980s.
 Initially, Bishop Favalora took a number of steps to consolidate the various administrative functions of the diocese through the reorganization of the Chancery and the consolidation of diocesan social outreach programs through Catholic Charities.
-He also established a second radio station (WLMS 88.3 FM) to reach the northern portions of the diocese.

 Declaring “A Year of Favor From The Lord,” Bishop Favalora presided over a fourteen-month celebration marking the twenty-fifth anniversary of the establishment of the Diocese of St. Petersburg.
 Bishop Favalora closed the Jubilee Year with a solemn Pontifical Liturgy at the Cathedral of St. Jude the Apostle on April 17, 1994.
-In November, Bishop Favalora was named the Third Archbishop of Miami and was installed on December 20.
+Just seven month later, Bishop Favalora was named the Third Archbishop of Miami and was installed on December 20, 1994.

-In further preparation for the great Jubilee Year, Bishop Lynch focused on the Jubilee concepts of forgiveness, freedom, and release from burden.
-To do this, he presided at communal celebrations for the sacrament of penance throughout the diocese.
-He also instituted a “debt-forgiveness” program by which he released parishes in need from the burden of millions of dollars of construction debt, its payment and its longevity.
+In preparation for the great Jubilee Year, Bishop Lynch endorsed the Renew 2000 program in the local parishes as well as encouraged development of small Christian faith-sharing communities.
+He also focused on the Jubilee concepts of forgiveness, freedom, and release from burden.
+To do this, he presided at communal celebrations for the sacrament of penance throughout the diocese something he would later do during the Jubilee Year of Mercy in 2016.
+He also instituted a “debt-forgiveness” program by which he released parishes in need from the burden of millions of dollars of debt payments.